baseboxorg/community-node/doc/rewards_plan.md

 The daily rewards payout will be disbursed 3 days after the vote has been cast.

 After the first 30 days, rewards per vote will be calculated using 30 day averages of votes per day.
-This will give our supporters a predictable payout for the next day.
+This will give our supporters a predictable payout for the next day, and allow us to advertise a guaranteed rate for that day's votes.

 N = number of days address has voted for community node
 T = number of votes address has cast for community node over its lifetime